Long Thanh International Airport: What Travelers Need to Know Before It Opens

 Phase 1 design capacity25 million1.2 million tonnesThe engineered ceiling for the current terminal and runway configuration

-Final build-out (target ~2050, per JICA masterplan)100+ million5 million tonnesAll three construction phases complete, four runways operational — would make it Vietnam’s largest airport and one of the biggest hubs in Southeast Asia
+Final build-out (target ~2050, per JICA masterplan)100+ million5 million tonnesAll three phases complete, four runways operational — Vietnam’s largest airport and a top Southeast Asian hub

 6. Who’s Paying for It: Investment and Ownership

-The project is led by ACV — the Airports Corporation of Vietnam (Tổng công ty Cảng hàng không Việt Nam), the state-linked operator that runs Vietnam’s major airports — acting as both the primary investor and the eventual operator.
-Money-wise, this is one of Vietnam’s largest-ever infrastructure undertakings, and it’s split across component projects rather than funded as one lump sum.
+The project is led by ACV — the Airports Corporation of Vietnam (Tổng công ty Cảng hàng không Việt Nam) — the state-linked operator acting as both primary investor and eventual operator.
+It’s one of Vietnam’s largest-ever infrastructure undertakings, split across component projects rather than one lump sum.

 ScopeInvestment